plausible/website/_articles/we-dedicate-5-of-our-gross-revenue-to-environmental-causes-and-open-source-software.md

 The fact is that it's easier to find a Google Analytics user, tell them about Plausible, let them have the trial and become a paying subscriber than it is to get a person who's self-hosting Plausible to [donate to the long-term sustainability of the project](https://github.com/sponsors/plausible).

 From speaking to other open source maintainers, we are not an exception to this phenomenon.
-Possible reasons for why this may be are a topic for another post but it means that we're aware of this major issue that other open sources projects face too.
+Possible reasons for why this may be are a topic for another post but it means that we're very aware of this major issue that other open sources projects face too.

+We're lucky to have a more straight-forward business model for Plausible but many open source projects that we rely on such as developer tools like languages and databases don't have a simple way to fund their activities.
+They are almost exclusively donation-funded projects.

 If we want to see more open source software that can compete with the alternatives made by surveillance capitalism, users and projects that can afford to should donate and pay for open source software.
 And we are doing so too.